Welsh-1/MarlinDocumentation/_basics/install_arm.md

 This part is optional, but it makes it easier to build for Re-Arm going forward.
 If you prefer to skip this section, scroll down to the next step, [Prepare Configuration](#prepare-configurationh).

-1. Under project on the left, find the `platform.ini` file and click on it to open it in the editor.
+1. Under project on the left, find the `platformio.ini` file and click on it to open it in the editor.
 Find the line starting with `env_default` and change the line to:

     ```ini
     env_default = LPC1768